hugoscavino/ournextrace/README.md

 Spring Boot REST API to obtain user and race information after being authenticated using OAUTH 2.0 API connecting through to FaceBook and Google

-There are a suite of tests testing all the layers.
+There are a suite of tests that test all the layers.

     All the passwords and credentials have been removed

+### db.properties
+Update the properties files with the db credentials to connect to and start the db

 ## Overall Design
 ![overall design Angular to Spring Boot](site/design.png)

 OurNextRace is an easy-to-use Angular/Bootstrap UI that can find and save race information for the race going enthusiast.
-The Angular front-end communicates over REST to the Spring Boot application located in the same JAR on an small EC2 instance.
-Previously the PostgreSQL database was hosted on RDS but after the pandemic it was more cost effective to mothball the database and host PostgreSQL on the same server.
+The Angular front-end communicates over REST to the Spring Boot application located in the same JAR on a small EC2 instance.
+Previously the PostgresSQL database was hosted on RDS but after the pandemic it was more cost-effective to mothball the database and host PostgreSQL on the same server.

 There is no load balancer even though that would be a good place to store the HTTPS certificates.